-Second, a phrase is added at the end of Section 5(a)(v)(2) to require, in the case of a failure to deliver, that "such failure constitutes an event of default with respect to all transactions included under the documentation applicable to such Specified Transaction".
+Second, a phrase is added at the end of Section 5(a)(v)(2) to require, in the case of a failure to deliver, that “such failure constitutes an event of default with respect to all transactions included under the documentation applicable to such Specified Transaction”.
 This change is responsive to comments made on drafts of Annex 3 and Annex 7.
-Several market participants observed that the addition of transactions such as repurchase agreements and securities lending transactions to the definition of "Specified Transaction" could have the effect of making failures to deliver securities that are not events of default under the relevant repurchase or securities lending agreements into Events of Default under a Master Agreement.
+Several market participants observed that the addition of transactions such as repurchase agreements and securities lending transactions to the definition of “Specified Transaction” could have the effect of making failures to deliver securities that are not events of default under the relevant repurchase or securities lending agreements into Events of Default under a Master Agreement.
 It was also noted that failures to deliver occur with some frequency in connection with repurchase and securities lending transactions due to administrative or settlement system problems.
 The phrase included at the end of Section 5(a)(v)(2) in Annex 7 is intended to make clear that a failure to deliver at maturity under a transaction such as a repurchase or securities lending transaction becomes an Event of Default under a Master Agreement if an event of default has been triggered under the documentation relating to the repurchase or securities lending transaction (i.e., the parties to that transaction have agreed in the relevant documentation that a failure to deliver is or can become an event of default and any notice has been given that is required to make it an event of default for all transactions included under the relevant documentation that includes the Specified Transaction).
 The “mini close-out” mechanics, which are applicable to a single transaction, found in certain repurchase and securities lending master agreements will not form the basis for a Default under Specified Transaction under the Master Agreement unless and until they cause an event of default to occur in respect of all transactions under such agreement.

+The Default under Specified Transaction Event of Default is not normally automatic under the Master Agreement, whether or not Automatic Early Termination has been made applicable.
+Thus, while these changes expand Section 5(a)(v), the Non-defaulting Party must still provide notice of a default to the Defaulting Party to trigger the early termination of the Master Agreement and all Transactions thereunder.

 Annex 4